TykTechnologies/tyk-fapi/docs/architecture-diagrams/event-notification-sequence-diagram.md

 - `payment-completed`: When a payment is successfully processed
 - `payment-failed`: When a payment processing fails
 - `funds-confirmation-completed`: When a funds confirmation check is performed

+### Security Benefits

+The use of JWS (JSON Web Signature) for signing notifications provides several security benefits:
+1. **Authenticity**: TPPs can verify that the notification came from the legitimate API Gateway
+2. **Integrity**: TPPs can verify that the notification content hasn't been tampered with during transmission
+3. **Non-repudiation**: The API Gateway cannot deny having sent the notification
+4. **Protection against replay attacks**: The JWS can include timestamps and nonces to prevent replay attacks